aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

     --8<-- "examples/event_handler_validation/src/body_parsing_output.json"
     ```

-When using the Body wrapper with embed, your JSON payload will need to be provided as a nested object under a key that matches the name of the parameter:
+When you use the Body wrapper with the `embed` option, nest your JSON payload under a key that corresponds to the parameter name.

 === "body_parsing_embed.py"